Bira/octopus-carnival/_drafts/wir-mm-4e-doppelganger.md

 came out.
 This is perfect for disappearing in the midst of a crowd, or again for re-enacting the "who's the real one?" scenario when the adjacent creature is a PC.
 Only this time you _can_ choose the right one if you have enough Insight.
-I guess the assassin spent more time training people than honing his shapeshifting like the infiltrator. _This_ assassin is Unaligned, and their Insight DC is 38.
+I guess the assassin spent more time training to stab people than honing their shapeshifting like the infiltrator. _This_ assassin is Unaligned, and their Insight DC is 38.

 The sample encounter in the MM is level 3: a sneak, 3 human guards, and a human mage.
 Looks like this sneak just wants to live out a regular life as a member of